maxtkc/mvths-wiki/docs/044b-button-breadboard.rst

 #.
 Add an button to your breadboard.

 #.
 Write a program to make all eight LEDs turn on when you press the button.
+#.
+Write a program to toggle the lights, so that the go on after one press and then go off after the second press.
+#.
+Write a program to make all eight LEDs change color while the button is pressed.